Space-Wizard-Studios/sw-game-dice-rolling/README.md

 npm run dev
 ```

-## Game logic
+## Game Logic

-The game consists in phases:
+The game takes place in distinct stages:

-### Build Setup
+### Build setup

-- Player gets 3 random characters and can choose 1 to add to it's army.
+- The player receives random characters and can choose 1 to add to his army.
-- Player allocates dices to the character chosen, with predefined actions accordingly to the dice options.
+  1. Characters have dice slots where the player allocates the dice there
+  2. Characters can have combos that require specific actions

-### Battle Setup
+### Battle setup

-- Enemies are deployed and shown to the player.
+- Enemies appear on the battlefield
-- Player must select what characters they will send to battle.
+- Player chooses which characters to send
+- The order of turns is organized according to the speed of the characters

 ### Battle

-- Both player's and enemy's characters are sorted accordingly to their speed.
-- Enemies reveals it's intent of actions.
+- Enemies show their intentions of actions
-- Player rolls for each character with their dices, following the characters speeds.
+- For each character, the player rolls the allocated dice to see what they will do
-- After rolling for every character, the player then can allocate one of the dices rolled and assign a target for it.
+- After the roll, the player can choose a rolled action and the target
-- If two dices are rolled equal, an extra action will be available to be allocated
+  1. If there are combos, this option becomes available

 ### Battle End